16 December 2021

 Regulation of funds in Guernsey

-Every “collective investment scheme” (a “fund”) domiciled in Guernsey will be subject to the provisions of Guernsey’s principal funds legislation - The Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended (the “POI Law”) - and regulated by Guernsey’s regulatory body for the finance sector - the Guernsey Financial Services Commission (the “GFSC”).
+Every “collective investment scheme” (a “fund”) domiciled in Guernsey will be subject to the provisions of Guernsey’s principal funds legislation - The Protection of Investors (Bailiwick of Guernsey) Law, 2020 (the “POI Law”) - and regulated by Guernsey’s regulatory body for the finance sector - the Guernsey Financial Services Commission (the “GFSC”).

 - Every fund domiciled in Guernsey (a “Guernsey fund”) must be administered by a Guernsey company which holds an appropriate licence under the POI Law to do so.
 The administrator is responsible for ensuring the fund is managed and administered correctly.